Home Renovation Novels to Revamp Your Reading

 The Book Girls Say…

-Throughout the book, each sister finds herself drawn into a summer romance (complete with a few steamy scenes), but ultimately, this story is more about sisterhood that may even cause you to shed some tears.
+Throughout the book, each sister finds herself drawn into a summer romance (complete with a few steamy scenes), but, in addition to renovation, this story is ultimately one about sisterhood, which may even cause you to shed a few tears.

 The Ladies’ Room